Muddus National Park: a travel guide

 When to visit

 You can visit Muddus National Park all year round, although most will visit in summer.
-Winter brings lots of snow and only few people visit the park for skiing or snowmobiling.
+Winter brings lots of snow and only few people visit the park for snowmobiling.
 The hiking season runs from May till September, but spring and autumn are also good times to visit the park.

 I visited Muddus in October and even though it was already getting quite cold and the autumn leaves were gone I had a great time hiking to Måskosgårsså.